Rene Van de Walle

-Rene Van de Walle (born 1924; died 2009) was an Old Testament Scholar hailing from the Society of Jesus.
-Van de Walle contributed to scholarly research through his writings which appeared in the major theological journals in India for nearly two decades.
+René Van de Walle (28 January 1924 - 9 June 2009) was a Belgian Jesuit priest, biblical scholar, and academic.
+He specialized in the Old Testament and taught at the major National Catholic Seminary of Jnana Vidyadeepth in Pune (India).
+He contributed to scholarly research through his writings which appeared in the major theological journals in India for nearly two decades.